antonjan/africube/README.md

 # africube is the repository of a linear satellite transponder.
 (AMSATSA)

 # Project Status.
-This project just started and is not compleet yet.
-12 Jully 2019
+This project TX PCB is compleet and testing will start now.
+10 September 2019